NLTM-NITG/DID/README.md

     # Installing backend dependencies
     pip install numpy pandas torch librosa ipython sklearn flask flask_cors
     ```
-5. To host the website, there are three steps: First `Install all the dependencies in Step 3`, secondly `Install all the dependencies as per requirements.txt` and finally `Run the server`.<br/>
+5. To host the website, there are three steps:
+- **Step 1:** Begin by installing all necessary dependencies outlined in Step 3.
+- **Step 2:** Proceed to install the required dependencies according to the specifications outlined in `requirements.txt`.
+- **Step 3:** Initiate the server by executing the relevant command.

-6. Run the following command to start the backend
+6. Run the following command to start the website with backend capabilities
     ```sh
-    # To go into the Backend Folder
-    cd Backend/
     # Run the server
     python app.py
     ```

-7. The site is hosted now on specified port.
+7. The site is hosted now on specified port as per Flask cnofig.

 <p align="right">(<a href="#top">⬆️</a>)</p>